mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 Because the labels on the BigQuery tables are not available in the billing export, only labels from datasets are exported.
 Due to this limitation, I have many fine-grained datasets in the project, just to get proper accountability.

-Please vote for the following [issue](https://issuetracker.google.com/issues/227218385).
+Please vote for the following [issue](https://issuetracker.google.com/issues/227218385) if you need costs tracking on the table level.

 ### Dataflow internal subscriptions

-When you make a Pubsub subscription for a Dataflow job and configure [timestamp attribute](https://beam.apache.org/releases/javadoc/2.37.0/org/apache/beam/sdk/io/gcp/pubsub/PubsubIO.Read.html#withTimestampAttribute-java.lang.String-) for watermark tracking additional tracking subscription is created.
+When you make a Pubsub subscription for a Dataflow job and configure [timestamp attribute](https://beam.apache.org/releases/javadoc/2.37.0/org/apache/beam/sdk/io/gcp/pubsub/PubsubIO.Read.html#withTimestampAttribute-java.lang.String-) for watermark tracking, additional tracking subscription is created.
 See the [official documentation](https://cloud.google.com/dataflow/docs/concepts/streaming-with-cloud-pubsub#high_watermark_accuracy) or [stack overflow question](https://stackoverflow.com/questions/42169004/what-is-the-watermark-heuristic-for-pubsubio-running-on-gcd) for more details.
 Unfortunately the tracking subscriptions do not get labels from Dataflow jobs nor original subscriptions.

-Please vote for the following [issue](https://issuetracker.google.com/issues/227218387).
+Please vote for the following [issue](https://issuetracker.google.com/issues/227218387) if you need 100% labels coverage on the Pubsub subscriptions.

-Workaround: the internal subscriptions cost exactly like the original subscriptions, so you can easily estimate the total costs.
+The internal subscriptions cost exactly like the original subscriptions, so you can estimate the total costs for both subscriptions.
 {: .notice--info}

 ### Shared infrastructure